 Br.
 Guy Jelinek, O.S.B.

-Karly Tumminello, curator
+Karly Tumminello, director-curator

-Laura Ewert, museum education coordinator
+Laura Hall, museum education coordinator

 If you would like to contact the board, please write to: